 - Bring roast to room temperature before proceeding.
-Place roast in large heavy roasting pan and road in preheated oven at 500 degrees for 15 minutes.
+Place roast in large heavy roasting pan and roast in preheated oven at 500 degrees for 15 minutes.
 Reduce temperature to 350 degrees and continue roasting for 15 minutes per pound for rare, 20 minutes per pound for medium, or 25 minutes per pound for well done.
 Let roast rest for 10 minutes before carving.

 Fall River happens to be in one of our favorite local destinations.
 It is a 17.1-mile-long tributary to the Big Thompson River in Larimer County, Colorado.
 The river’s source is near the Alpine Visitor Center in Rocky Mountain National Park.
 It flows down the canyon and over Chasm Falls before its confluence with the Big Thompson in Estes Park.

 A great side dish for this beautiful Prime Rib Roast is Slow Cooker Creamed Corn.
 Just adding corn, butter and cream cheese to the crock pot, is a worry free, ready when you are, side dish.
 Plus using the crock-pot frees up a stove top burner.

 And another lovely Holiday roast is this Cider Brined, Mustard Glazed Pork Roast.
 What a special (and easy) recipe to keep in your back pocket for the season of entertaining.